 Early History of the Bollinton family

 This web page shows only a small excerpt of our Bollinton research.
-Another 425 words (30 lines of text) covering the years 1199, 1379, 1500, 1605, 1613 and 1766 are included under the topic Early Bollinton History in all our PDF Extended History products and printed products wherever possible.
+Another 213 words (15 lines of text) covering the years 1199, 1379, 1500, 1605, 1613 and 1766 are included under the topic Early Bollinton History in all our PDF Extended History products and printed products wherever possible.

 Bollinton Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Bollinton are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Bollinton include: Bollington, Bolington, Bolinton, Bolyngton and many more.

 Early Notables of the Bollinton family (pre 1700)

 More information is included under the topic Early Bollinton Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bollinton family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Bollinton or a variant listed above: J W Bollington, aged 28, who arrived at Ellis Island in 1895; James Bollington, aged 34, who arrived at Ellis Island from England in 1913; and Peter Bollington, aged 66, who arrived at Ellis Island in 1910..